 - A fifth family joined us, hosted by a unique collaboration between a local college and the townspeople.

-- Three more of our guests received employment authorization and found work.
+- Four more of our guests received employment authorization and found work.

 - CASP hired its first employees: a part-time Executive Director and part-time Case Manager.

-- Three families significantly reduced their dependence on CASP as they moved out of their host homes into their own living spaces.
+- Four families increased their independence significantly as they moved out of their host homes into their own living spaces.